 Designing apprenticeship schemes with CPD in mind

-However, apprenticeship schemes should be a high quality across all sectors and there is an increasing number opportunities in retail, health and care sectors that provide poor standards of training.
+However, apprenticeship schemes should be of high quality across all sectors, and there is an increasing number of opportunities in retail, health and care sectors that provide poor standards of training.

-Amanda Rosewarne, Director of CPD Accreditation and Research at The CPD Standards Office comments: “It is of upmost importance that training offered on apprenticeships schemes is of a high standard so it is a win- win situation for the young employee and employer.
+Amanda Rosewarne, Director of CPD Accreditation and Research at The CPD Standards Office, comments: “It is of utmost importance that training offered on apprenticeship schemes is of a high standard so it is a win-win situation for the young employee and employer.
 Now is the time to connect with employers and see how accredited training providers can work with them to develop schemes that are engaging for young people.”

-It is time to start improving the quality of apprenticeships schemes on offer and there are numerous benefits for doing so especially for the employer in terms of retention and loyalty.
+It is time to start improving the quality of apprenticeship schemes on offer, and there are numerous benefits for doing so, especially for the employer in terms of retention and loyalty.
 Trainers looking to develop apprenticeship training programmes should start working with employers to find out what they need and how to engage young motivated apprentices.